wrhodges1986/extinct-mammals/README.md

 ##Objective
-This will help solidify your understanding of mongoDB alongside of NodeJS using a popular ORM for mongo called mongoose You'll build a public API of extinct mammals
+This will help solidify your understanding of mongoDB alongside of NodeJS using a popular ORM for mongo called mongoose You'll build a public API of extinct mammals retrieved from Wikipedia: http://en.wikipedia.org/wiki/List_of_extinct_mammals

 ##Day One
 ###Step 1: Build your project